 The Company follows the fair value method of accounting for stock option awards granted to employees and directors, whereby services are rendered as consideration for equity instruments (equity-settled transactions).
 The fair value of stock options is determined by the Black-Scholes Option Pricing model with assumptions for risk-free interest rates, dividend yields, volatility of the expected market price of the Company's common shares and an expected life of the options.
 The number of stock option awards expected to vest are estimated using a forfeiture rate based on historical experience and future expectations.
 The fair value of direct awards of stock is determined by the quoted market price of the Company's stock.
-Share-based compensation is amortized over the vesting period of the related option to earnings and no portions were capitalized.
-Upon participants' retirement from their duties, their shares are forfeited and any charges already recognized relating to unvested options are reversed.
+Share-based compensation is amortized over the vesting period of the related stock option.
+When options are forfeited any charges already recognized relating to unvested options are reversed.
 When an award is cancelled by the entity or by the counterparty, any remaining element of fair value of the award is expensed immediately through profit or loss.
+When an award expires unexercised the fair value originally allocated to the aware remains in contributed surplus.